Yoav666s/dnd-wiki/collections/_tooltips/persuasion.md

 title: "Persuasion"
 link: /rules/ability-scores/#persuasion
 ---
 When you attempt to influence someone or a group of people with tact, social graces, or good nature, the DM might ask you to make a Charisma (Persuasion) check.
-Typically, you use persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
-Examples of persuading others include convincing a chamberlain to let your party see the king, negotiating peace between warring tribes, or inspiring a crowd of townsfolk.